Islamic Defenders Front: Reincarnations

 Subsequently after FPI dissolved by the Indonesian government, several reincarnations were declared, all of them are under the abbreviation "FPI", same as their predecessors.

 After the disbandment, former FPI secretary general Munarman and other senior FPI figures announced that FPI would be replaced by Front Persatuan Islam (English: Islamic Unity Front).
 They vowed to continue to fight against the government, which they described as a "tyrannical regime" and said "its decisions carry little to no merit".
 Munarman said the "Front Persatuan Islam" name must be adopted by all FPI members, administrators and sympathizers, rather than using the name Front Pembela Islam.

 The Islamic Unity Front declared it would never register with the government.
 Demak branch of FPI and the East Kalimantan branch of FPI declared their willingness to be part of the renamed organization.
-The Indonesian National Police threatens to dissolve the new FPI.
+The Indonesian National Police threatened to dissolve the new FPI.
 The Islamic Unity Front then changed its name to the Islamic Brotherhood Front (Front Persaudaraan Islam).

 Islamic Brotherhood Front

-On 17 August 2021, in conjunction with the Indonesian Independence Day, the Islamic Brotherhood Front has launched its new logo.
+On 17 August 2021, in conjunction with Indonesian Independence Day, the Islamic Brotherhood Front launched its new logo.
 On 5 September, a group of unmasked people declared the foundation of the West Java branch of Islamic Brotherhood Front, at Daarul Khoirot Mosque, West Bandung Regency.
-Head of the West Bandung branch of Nation and Political Unity Body (Kesbangpol), Suryaman stated that they have minimally detected the foundation of the new FPI.
-The head of Centre of Youth and Population Research (CYPR), Dedek Prayudi reacts to the declaration of Islamic Brotherhood Front: "One should see first the AD/ART of Islamic Brotherhood Front.
-If it is still eleven-twelve with FPI, (this organization) should be dissolved".
-As a response, the regent of West Bandung, Hengky Kurniawan, declares that he together with the Municipal Police will rebuke the declaration as it outlaws health protocols.
+Head of the West Bandung branch of Nation and Political Unity Body (Kesbangpol), Suryaman stated that they minimally detected the foundation of the new FPI.
+The head of Centre of Youth and Population Research (CYPR), Dedek Prayudi reacted to the declaration of Islamic Brotherhood Front: "One should see first the AD/ART of Islamic Brotherhood Front.
+If it is still similar to FPI, (this organization) should be dissolved".
+As a response, the regent of West Bandung, Hengky Kurniawan, declared that he together with the Municipal Police would rebuke the declaration as it outlaws health protocols.

 On 7 September, the former Banten province branch leader (imam) of the "old" FPI, Ahmad Qurthubi Jaelani was chosen as the new chairman of the Islamic Brotherhood Front through consensus by branch leaders and advisors.
-Officially according to the vice chairman of Islamic Brotherhood Front, Syahid Joban said that the new FPI is different from the old FPI; with the new FPI more focused on human rights and education.
-As of September 2021, Rizieq Shihab and Munarman currently do not appear in positions of the new FPI, but the advocate team of FPI, Aziz Yanuar said that both will placed in honorable position.
+Officially according to the vice chairman of Islamic Brotherhood Front, Syahid Joban said that the new FPI was different from the old FPI; with the new FPI more focused on human rights and education.
+As of September 2021, Rizieq Shihab and Munarman currently do not appear in positions of the new FPI, but the advocate team of FPI, Aziz Yanuar said that both will be placed in honorable position.

-Instead of becoming hostile as its predecessors, the Islamic Brotherhood Front tends to peaceful with other organizations, especially with the Nahdlatul Ulama's militia body Banser working together to help victims of 2021 Semeru eruption.
+Instead of becoming hostile as its predecessors, the Islamic Brotherhood Front tends to be peaceful with other organizations, especially with the Nahdlatul Ulama's militia body Banser working together to help victims of 2021 Semeru eruption.
 The son-in-law of Muhammad Rizieq Shihab, Habib Muhammad bin Husein Alatas was elected as the chairman of the Islamic Brotherhood Front, via the first national conference held by the new FPI at Lebak Regency, Banten from 16 to 17 March 2022.